 <NAME>segment can contain additional hyphens.
 Examples:

-x.y.ztags for releases.
-The registry uses tags to identify module versions.
+x.y.ztags for releases: At least one release tag must be present for you to publish a module.
+The registry uses release tags to identify module versions.
 Release tag names must be a semantic version, which can optionally be prefixed with a

 v.
 For example,